henrikerola/scala-addressbook/README.markdown

 ### How to run the application?

-Install [https://github.com/harrah/xsbt/wiki](sbt 0.11) and run the following command:
+Install [sbt 0.11](https://github.com/harrah/xsbt/wiki) and run the following command:

     $ sbt ~container:start